Introduction

 3.1.6 Play

-Boundary treatments are necessary around play areas to ensure separation from roads, cycleways, and dogs which represent a major .
+Boundary treatments are necessary around play areas to ensure separation from roads, cycleways, which represent a major health and injury hazard.
 The boundary treatment shall not tightly surround the play equipment and allow play to extend in to open and natural areas (DfP).
+Potential issues with dog walkers can be resolved by good management such as dogs are always on leads.

 Example features for Local Area for Play (LAP) (butterfly sculpture photo courtesy of designer & supplier: Hand Made Places)